The Missions

 Artemis II

-This 10-day mission will fly around the Moon.
+This 10-day mission flew around the Moon.

 • NASA’s Exploration Ground Systems (the systems involved in launching and recovery rockets and spacecraft)